 Autumn Brilliance Fern

 Dryopteris erythrosora 'Brilliance'

-Autumn Brilliance Fern Plants Online
+Autumn Brilliance Fern for Sale Online

 Lovely caramel and bronze new foliage from spring until frost!
 Its variety name, Autumn Brilliance fern, refers to the lustrous orange color of the new growth.
-It is easy to grow and very adaptable to wet or dry soils.
+It is easy to grow and very adaptable to wet or dry soil.
 It may be massed in woodland areas as a ground cover.

 Easily grown in average, slightly acidic, medium to wet soils in part shade to full shade.
 Prefers consistently moist, humusy soils that are rich in organic matter.
 Soils must not be allowed to dry out.
 Site in locations sheltered from strong winds to protect the fronds.
 Plants slowly spread over time by short creeping rhizomes.